jboss-developer/jboss-wfk-quickstarts/kitchensink-cordova-contacts/README.md

 What is it?
 -----------

-This project serves as an example of the HTML5 [kitchensink](http://www.jboss.org/quickstarts/wfk/kitchensink-backbone/) quickstart converted to a hybrid [Apache Cordova](http://cordova.apache.org/) application.
+The `kitchensink-cordova-contacts` quickstart is an example of the HTML5 [kitchensink](http://www.jboss.org/quickstarts/wfk/kitchensink-backbone/) quickstart converted to a hybrid [Apache Cordova](http://cordova.apache.org/) application.
 It demonstrates the use of the Cordova Contacts API and extends the kitchensink example to do so.

 What does this mean?
 Basically, this takes our [HTML5 + REST](http://www.jboss.org/quickstarts/wfk/kitchensink-backbone/) / [jQuery Mobile](http://jquerymobile.com/) web application and converts it to a native application for both iOS and Android.